25 Jan Personal Income Tax in Nigeria

 What are the Penalties for non-payment of Tax?

-Not payment/remitting taxes is an offence under the relevant Personal Income Tax Laws, and failure to pay tax can result in an imposition of an additional 10% of the amount of tax not paid/remitted, in addition to the amount of tax due, and any costs incurred in the recovery of the sums due.
+Not payment/remitting taxes is an offence under the relevant income tax laws, and failure to pay tax can result in an imposition of an additional 10% of the amount of tax not paid/remitted, in addition to the amount of tax due, and any costs incurred in the recovery of the sums due.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.
 If you have any suggestions or feedback, please send us an email at [email protected]